 - headache

 - nausea

 - fatigue

 - dizziness

-- shortness of breath death
+- shortness of breath

+- death

 To alert your family when CO is present, buy a UL-listed carbon monoxide detector and install it according to manufacturer's instructions.
-Most CO detectors have a 10-year lifespan.

 Preventing CO poisoning

 Malfunctioning appliances are often the cause of carbon monoxide poisoning, so ask a qualified technician to service your heating system, water heater and other gas, oil, wood or coal-burning heaters and appliances periodically.
 Ensure there is adequate ventilation, too.